Skip to main content

-Rosie the Riveter, the bomb girl with the bulging biceps, is an iconic image.
-But Canada led the way with our own glamourpuss: Ronnie, the Bren Gun Girl.
-She was one in one million Canadian women who worked in factories during the war.
+Bomb girls in Canada were represented by Ronnie, the Bren Gun Girl.
+She was just one of one million Canadian women who worked in factories during the Second World War.

 When World War Two began, British women trooped into factories in full force.
 They were desperately needed there, as Britain was fighting for its very survival.